cb372/cats-retry/modules/docs/src/main/mdoc/docs/migration.md

 The action is now passed as the first argument, not the last.

-The policy can be used without any changes.
+The policy can be used without any changes, assuming you have not implemented a custom retry policy.

 `wasSuccessful` and `onFailure` have been replaced by `valueHandler`.
 This is a function that takes the action's result and the retry details, does any